NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Conversion of initial guess terrain to ellipsoid heights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is very important that your DEM be relative to a datum/ellipsoid (such as WGS84), and *not* to a geoid/areoid, such as EGM96.

 A DEM relative to a geoid/areoid must be converted so that its heights are relative to an ellipsoid.
+This must be done for any Copernicus and SRTM DEMs.
+For others, consult the documentation of the source of the DEM to see this operation is needed.

 The ``gdalwarp`` program in recent versions of GDAL and our own ``dem_geoid`` tool (:numref:`dem_geoid`) can be used to perform the necessary conversions, if needed.
 For example, with ``dem_geoid``, one can convert EGM96 heights to WGS84 with the command::

      dem_geoid --geoid egm96 --reverse-adjustment \